vedhatech002/gpay-ui/Readme.md

 ## Installation

-- To install and set up your project locally.
+To install and set up your project locally.

 1. Download or Clone this repo
 2. Open this cloned folder in your text editors
 3. Comment the minified css in index file
 4. Uncomment the main.css file
 5. In your terminal run **npm run dev** this command.
 6. Now You can found the localhost link address in terminal open that link with browser.
-      7.And you will see the result.
+7. And you will see the result.

 ## Usage